Jat Sidhu (Muslim traditions) in India

 The largest concentration of Jats is in the Punjab regions of India and Pakistan, and the Indian states of Rajasthan, Haryana, and Uttar Pradesh.

 Muslim Jat communities are usually from Pakistan's Punjab Province, but they can also live in other provinces as well.
 Muslim Jats in India are usually in Punjab State, just over the border from Pakistan.
+Among them are Muslims from the Sidhu gotra.
+They speak Eastern Punjabi.

 What Are Their Lives Like?